 Coincidence is not outside the realm of the possible.
 As difficult as it may be to hear, it is possible that verses that reference a watery early earth or an earth suspended in space are successful guesses, nothing miraculous required.
 If one can look up and see the moon resting on nothing, is it so hard to imagine a human being wondering if the earth experiences the same?
 Could the idea that the earth was first covered in water not be a lucky postulation?
 Look at things through the lens of a faith that isn’t your own.
 Some Muslims believe the Koran speaks of XX and XY chromosome pairs (“He creates pairs, male and female, from semen emitted”), the universe ending in a Big Crunch (“We will fold the heaven, like the folder compacts the books”), wormholes (“Allah [who owns] wormholes”), pain receptors of the skin (“We will replace their skins with other new skins so that they may taste the torture”), and more.
 (Like nearly all faiths, it posits a beginning of the universe too.)
 How could they possibly know such things?
 Must Allah be real, the Koran divinely inspired, Islam the religion to follow?
 Or could these just be total coincidences, lucky guesses mixed with liberal interpretations of vague verses?
 Supposed references to atoms or mentions of planetary details in the bible could easily be the same.
 If you throw out enough ideas about the world, you’ll probably be right at times.
 Could the Hebrews, like Muslims, have simply made a host of guesses, some right and others wrong?
 After all…

 There are many entirely unscientific statements in the bible.
 Does the ant truly have “no commander, no overseer or ruler, yet it stores its provisions in summer and gathers its food at harvest” (Proverbs 6:6-8), or were the Hebrews just not advanced enough in entomology to know about the ant queen?
 Are women really unclean in some way for a full week after menstruating, with every person or thing they touch unclean as well?
 Or was just this male hysteria over menstruation, so common throughout history?
 If the sun “hurries back to where it rises” (Ecclesiastes 1:5), does this suggest the Hebrews thought the sun was moving around the earth?
 Or was it just a figure of speech?
 One could likewise interpret Psalm 96:10 (“The world is firmly established, it cannot be moved”) to mean the earth does not rotate on its axis or orbit the sun.
 If one can interpret verses to make people seem smart, one can do the same to make them look ignorant.
 Do hares actually chew their cud (Leviticus 11:4), or did the Hebrews just not know about caecotrophy?
 Did Jesus not know a mustard seed is not “the smallest of all seeds” (Matthew 13:32)?
 Likewise, seeds that “die” don’t “produce many seeds” (John 12:24); seeds that are dormant will later germinate, but not dead ones.
 Some translations of Job 37:18 describe the sky “as hard as a mirror that’s made out of bronze” (NIRV, KJV, etc.).
 One could also go through the scientific evidence of today that contradicts biblical stories like the order of creation.
 As I wrote elsewhere, the evidence “does not support the Judeo-Christian creation story (in which birds appear on the same ‘day,’ Day 5, as creatures that live in water, before land animals, which appear on Day 6; the fossil record shows amphibians, reptiles, and mammals appearing long before birds — and modern whales, being descendants of land mammals, don’t appear until later still, until after birds, just 33 million years ago).”
 Or one could note that the overwhelming evidence for evolution blows up the stories of a first man from dirt and a first woman from rib (if one believes in evolution, it seems one must accept Genesis contains falsehoods, written by ordinary people or spoken by God).
+Christians historically counted up the generations mentioned in the bible and put the age of the planet and our species at about 6,000 years, miserably, embarrassingly inaccurate according to all the findings of science.
 Or look at the biblical translations that mention unicorns, dragons, and satyrs, or just argue that supernatural claims of miracles, angels, devils, and gods are unscientific in general because they can’t be proven.
 But the point is made: the bible takes stabs at the natural world that aren’t accurate or imply erroneous things.

 In conclusion, the science in the bible is about what one would expect from Middle Eastern tribes thousands of years ago.
 There are some basic observations about the world that are accurate, others inaccurate.
 There are some statements about the universe that turned out to be true, just like in the Koran, but that doesn’t necessarily require supernatural explanations.